SmithBradleyC/jsPsych_Online_Experiments/README.md

   - Bottom right: the **Files**/Plots/Package/Help/Viewer tabs (open the files tab)
 - Critically you should see "jsPsych_Online_Experiments" in the top right hand corner of the screen, meaning that you have opened the R Project

-- In the Files tab (bottom right quadrant), you should see a list of file/folder from .gitattributes to a folder called stimuli (if you're organizing alphebetically)
+- In the Files tab (bottom right quadrant), you should see a list of file/folder from .gitattributes to a folder called stimuli (if you're organizing alphabetically)
 - These are all of the files/folders in the repository.
 Here's a quick explanation for all of them (steps will continue below):

 >  - *.gitattributes*: does some work for your git repository.
 Probably not needed for this repository but don't edit unless you know what you're doing